 But when food has never been about your desires — when it's always been about what's available, what's affordable, what stretches, what keeps — then choosing to eat a certain way for the first time in your life isn't restriction.
 It's the opposite.
 It's the first time the equation has included you as a variable.

 That shift — from food as necessity to food as intention — is profound when you've never experienced it before.
-It's like discovering you have a voice after sixty-some years of eating whatever was put in front of you and being grateful for it.
+It's like discovering you have a voice after years of eating whatever was put in front of you and being grateful for it.

 The Sunday Bread and What It Means Now

 Every Sunday I bake bread.
-The ritual started years ago, but it's taken on a different weight since I went fully plant-based.
+The ritual started when I was training under a French chef during my hospitality years, but it's taken on a different weight since I went fully plant-based.
 I use a simple recipe — flour, water, yeast, salt, a little olive oil.
 No eggs.
 No butter.
 Just the basics, which is funny, because the basics are exactly what I grew up on.
-The difference is that now I choose the basics.
-They're not imposed by scarcity.
-They're chosen with attention.

 My mother would have understood that.
 She set a table every single night, even when what was on it was stretched so thin you could practically see the budget through the casserole.
 There was a rhythm to those meals — the early dinner hour, the rituals that had nothing to do with hunger and everything to do with holding a family together through the act of sitting down at the same time every day.